 Joan Bakewell’s career as a Broadcaster and journalist has spanned six decades.
 She continues to present radio and television programmes, including the flagship Sky Arts series Portrait Artist of the Year and Landscape Artist of the Year.

-She has also presented a number of Panorama programmes for BBC1, including Our Dirty Nation, Old, Drunk and Disorderly?, in which she investigated the hidden problem of alcohol abuse in older people, and The Generation Game, in which she explored the challenges ahead in caring for an ageing population.
-Joan also presented the BBC Radio 4 documentaries, Suppose I Lose It and We Need To Talk About Death.
+Joan has also presented a number of Panorama programmes for BBC1 including Life at 100 looking at life as a centenarian, Our Dirty Nation and Old, Drunk and Disorderly?, in which she investigated the hidden problem of alcohol abuse in older people, and The Generation Game, in which she explored the challenges ahead in caring for an ageing population.

-In the 90's Joan presented Heart of the Matter on BBC 1 – a programme that dealt with moral and religious dilemmas of our times.
+In the 1990's Joan presented Heart of the Matter on BBC 1 – the well-known series that dealt with moral and religious dilemmas of our times.

 She was the government appointed ‘Voice of Older People’ between 2008 and 2010.

 Joan was awarded with the Lifetime Achievement Award at the RTS Programme Awards 2016 and received a BAFTA Television Fellowship at the BAFTA TV Awards 2019.

 Joan also chairs conferences and seminars and is a highly skilled conference facilitator and after dinner speaker.
 She has a wealth of experience hosting events and award ceremonies, both at home and abroad.